anou/iftheme/README.md

 iftheme
 =======

-Institut Français Theme by SMOL
+Institut Français Theme for WordPress by SMOL
+Contact: team(at)smol.org